merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 2. You have multiple versions of %(kegg-data)s on your computer in different locations, and you used different ones for %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s.
 If this is what you did, then there is an easy fix - simply find the KEGG data directory containing the MODULES.db with the same content hash (you can use %(anvi-db-info)s on the MODULES.db to find the hash value) as the one used by %(anvi-run-kegg-kofams)s and submit that location with `--kegg-data-dir` to this program.
 3. Your collaborator gave you some databases that they annotated with a different version of %(kegg-data)s than you have on your computer.
 In this case, either you or they (or both) have probably been using a non-default (or outdated) version of %(kegg-data)s.
 If they have the current default snapshot of KEGG data but you do not, then you'll need to get that version onto your computer using the default usage of %(anvi-setup-kegg-kofams)s.
 Otherwise, your collaborator will need to somehow share all or part of their KEGG data directory with you before you can work on their databases.
 See %(anvi-setup-kegg-kofams)s for details on how to share non-default setups of %(kegg-data)s.

+Note that you can also get this sort of error with user-defined metabolic modules, but only if you are estimating from JSON data (in which case the JSON file was generated using a different user-defined %(modules-db)s).

 ## Technical Details